-- 1. Tests: You will be instructed to take an exam/quiz for most units.
+1. Tests: You will be instructed to take an exam/quiz for most units.
 These tests are timed and will shut down if you exceed the allotted time.
-Also, do not try to open another tab on the internet while you are taking the test because that will not be allowed the computer will shut you down. - There are NO make-up exams except for EXTREME circumstances which must be discussed with me within ONE DAY of your missed test - o Do not be late for tests I do not accept late work. - o If you happen to miss a test .. do not fret.
+Also, do not try to open another tab on the internet while you are taking the test because that will not be allowed - the computer will shut you down.

+- There are NO make-up exams except for EXTREME circumstances which must be discussed with me within ONE DAY of your missed test - Do not be late for tests I do not accept late work. - If you happen to miss a test .. do not fret.
 A missed test does not equate to Failing the class.
-It could, if your grades for everything else are poor .. but if you are a good student and do well on everything else, a missed test should not lead to a failing grade. - The test questions will be randomly selected and will consist of Multiple Choice and True-False. - When taking quizzes, SAVE your answers to each question as you go along.
-The computer may time-out and you run the risk of losing your work. - 2.
-ASSIGNMENTS & Projects: I do not accept late assignments unless your issue has been discussed with me.
+It could, if your grades for everything else are poor .. but if you are a good student and do well on everything else, a missed test should not lead to a failing grade. - The test questions will be randomly selected and will consist of Multiple Choice and True-False.

+2. ASSIGNMENTS & Projects: I do not accept late assignments unless your issue has been discussed with me.
 Things are due when they are due.
 Anything not turned in when collected is considered LATE and will not be accepted.